-- Annual Title I Workshop and Materials Distribution

-- Distribute Monitoring Notebooks for collection of Federal Program compliance documents

-- Schoolwide checklist and expectations

-- SW Plan from previous year

-- Principal's Attestation

-- Budget for upcoming year

-- Information about purchasing, personnel

-- Parent Involvement Survey Results distributed

-- Revised Title I Handbook

-- Training PPT

-- Begin CLIP revisions

-- Begin revision of District PI Plan

-- A Budget Statement sent to each school at the end of the month.
-Review listed expenditures for accuracy and review progress in spending.

-- Monthly Time and Effort Sheets signed and turned in.

-- Meet with Homeless Liaison concerning Homeless Program and needs

-- Migrant Educational Program, SIS and Occupational Survey Updates

-- Communicate with Neglected Facility and provide support and technical assistance
+- Annual Title I Workshop and Materials Distribution - Distribute Monitoring Notebooks for collection of Federal Program compliance documents - Schoolwide checklist and expectations - SW Plan from previous year - Principal's Attestation - Budget for upcoming year - Information about purchasing, personnel - Parent Involvement Survey Results distributed - Revised Title I Handbook - Training PPT - A Budget Statement sent to each school at the end of the month.
+Review listed expenditures for accuracy and review progress in spending. - Monthly Time and Effort Sheets signed and turned in if applicable - Meet with Homeless Liaison concerning Homeless Program and needs - Migrant Educational Program, SIS and Occupational Survey Updates - Communicate with Neglected Facility and provide support and technical assistance

 - SPRING Notebook turned in. - o Physical Inventory completed.
-Inventory form dated and signed by the principal. - Parent Involvement Report Card listing all Parent Involvement activities completed, meeting the Six Required Components to Build Parent Capacity. - Parent Activity Evaluations that have been collected throughout the year at parent activities are included. - School Council documentation lists of School Council members, agendas, sign-ins and minutes from 4 School council Meetings are sent to Central Office for documentation.
+Inventory form dated and signed by the principal. - Parent Involvement Report Card listing all Parent Involvement activities completed, meeting the Six Required Components to Build Parent Capacity. - Parent Activity Evaluations that have been collected throughout the year at parent activities are included.

-- School Improvement Planning Training of staff to complete data analysis, goal setting, plan revision and budget preparation. - Hold Parent Involvement activities and meeting according to plan.
+- School Council documentation lists of School Council members, agendas, sign-ins and minutes from 4 School council Meetings are sent to Central Office for documentation. - Hold Parent Involvement activities and meeting according to plan.
 Save sign-in sheets and agendas. - Hold Professional Learning activities according to plan.
 Save sign-in sheets and agendas. - On-site inventory completed at each school and CO, form signed and dated by principal/director, and turned in with SPRING Notebook. - Parent Activity Report Card completed by each school and turned in with SPRING Notebook. - Parent evaluations of parent activities are turned in with SPRING Notebook - SPRING Notebook is due to the CO.